telerik/document-processing-docs/libraries/radwordsprocessing/concepts/document-themes.md

 {{region cs-radwordsprocessing-concepts-document-themes_7}}
 	Color actualColor = themableColor.GetActualValue(theme);
-	// the actual color is the same as Accent1 color of the colorScheme
+	// The actual color is the same as Accent1 color of the colorScheme.
 {{endregion}}